Perfect for a summer day: making your own blueprints. No need for a darkroom, all you need is some chemicals and sunlight.

 2. Collect pretty leaves, flowers or other objects to make silhouettes with.
 The flatter the objects, the better the imprint.
 Ferns and umbellifers are gorgeous to print with because of their delicate, fine shapes.
 Arrange your composition on a piece of paper first, if you like.

 3. Ready to start?
-Collect the photosensitive paper, wooden board, glass plate and squeezers.
-Put your silhouettes on the paper and sandwich it with the glass plate and squeezers.
+Collect the photosensitive paper, glass plates and squeezers.
+Put your silhouettes on the paper and sandwich it between the glass plates and squeezers.
 Bring it outside.
 As soon as you get into the light the process starts, so make sure your composition doesn’t change; every movement will show.
 The glass plate and squeezers will keep the silhouettes in place.
-Expose it to sunlight for 2 – 5 minutes, or more, depending on the time of day and year.
+Expose it to sunlight for 5 minutes, or more, depending on the time of day and year.
 Trial and error!
 You see the paper change directly from yellowish green to a darker grey green.
 The longer you leave it, the deeper the blue gets (overexposure).

-4. Bring it in, take off the silhouettes and start rinsing it with water for 5 minutes until the water is clear.
+4. Bring it in, take off the silhouettes and start rinsing it with water for a few minutes until the water is clear.
 What was yellow is now white, what was green, is now blue.
-Leave to dry on the floor or an a clothesline.
+Leave to dry on a clothesline.

 You really need to experiment with blueprints to get the result you want.
 Keep it simple!
 Here are some tips to make it more easy: